World Tag Team Championship (AJPW)

 The World Tag Team Championship (世界タッグ王座, sekai taggu ōza) is a professional wrestling World tag team championship in Japanese promotion All Japan Pro Wrestling.
 It was created on June 10, 1988 as a unification of two previous tag team titles in All Japan; the PWF Tag Team Championship, and the NWA International Tag Team Championship; when the PWF champions Jumbo Tsuruta and Yoshiaki Yatsu defeated NWA champions The Road Warriors.
 As with the Triple Crown Heavyweight Championship, it is symbolized by four belts, two for each wrestler, representing the former PWF and NWA titles.
 It is currently the top of two tag team titles in AJPW, along with the secondary All Asia Tag Team Championship.

-There have been a total of 102 reigns shared between 67 different teams consisting of 73 distinctive champions.
-The current champions are Havoc (Odyssey and Xyon) who are in their first reign as a team.
+There have been a total of 104 reigns shared between 68 different teams consisting of 75 distinctive champions.
+The current champions are Saito Brothers (Jun Saito and Rei Saito) who are in their third reign as a team.